FBrockmeyer/dwdaccess/README.md

 The lake we met at was the famous [Wannsee](https://www.openstreetmap.org/search?query=Wannsee#map=12/52.4341/13.1992).
-To retrieve the latitude and longitude coordinates of any location we wrote a function `address_to_lonlat()` which translates any location described by a character string like *Wannsee Berlin* to a numeric vector of longitude and latitude.
+To retrieve the latitude and longitude coordinates of any location we wrote a function `address_to_lonlat()` which translates any character string like *Wannsee Berlin* to a numeric vector containing longitude and latitude.
 To do so, the function relies on an API service from [Open Street Map](https://www.openstreetmap.org/).
-This allows a visualisation of any location in *RStudio* and can be particularly interesting for the development of a *shiny app*:
+With *RStudio* we can create a map for any location.
+Particularly interesting for the development of a *shiny app* (TODO).

 ``` r
 {